Solow Building Company

 685 First Avenue is an essay on proportion and geometry

-A layered black glass form that rises 460 feet above First Avenue, 685 First Avenue is Richard Meier & Partners' tallest residential tower in New York City.
+A layered black glass form that rises 460 feet above First Avenue in Murray Hill, 685 First Avenue is Richard Meier & Partners' tallest residential tower in New York City.
 685 First Avenue lies just south of the United Nations Headquarters between East 39th and East 40th Streets.

 The building is a beautiful paradox: from outside,